 Whatever the reasons for Frank Soo’s disappearance from the narrative of football history, The Frank Soo Foundation will actively promote and advance this significant figure's legacy.

-A man who was a hugely admired and skilful footballer, charming and charismatic, and a role model for any aspiring young player, now as much as he was during his lifetime.
+The man, who was nicknamed "The Smiler", was a hugely admired and skillful footballer, charming and charismatic, and a role model for any aspiring young player, now as much as he was during his lifetime.